Responding to an OSC Audit Report:

 What Happens After We Receive Your CAP?

-We will send you a letter of acknowledgement if the CAP meets those requirements.
+If the CAP meets those requirements, we will send you a letter acknowledging receipt of your CAP.
 We will also notify you by letter if the CAP is not responsive to the recommendations.
 If that is the case, our letter will outline our concerns with your submitted CAP.

 Combining Your Audit Response Letter and Your CAP

 If the governing board would like to combine its audit response letter and CAP into a single document, the board may do so if the combined document contains the information requested for each of these documents.
 Audit reports with numerous or detailed findings and recommendations, and other complex reports, may not be conducive to a combined response.
 However, if your governing board feels that a combined response is appropriate for the nature and scope of your audit report, we will accept a combined response letter and CAP as long as it is received no later than 30 days from the date the draft audit report is provided to you.